Mexican drug war: Weaponry and equipment

 Mexicans have a constitutional right to own firearms, but legal purchase is highly restricted.

 The most common weapons used by the cartels are the AR-15, M16, M4, AK-47, AKM and Type 56 assault rifles, which are not available for sale in civilian markets.
 Grenade launchers are known to have been used against Mexican security forces, while H&K G36s and M4 carbines with M203 grenade launchers have been confiscated.
 Some cartels, such as the Beltrán Leyva Cartel, use counterfeit M16s made with aftermarket parts.
 Cartels also use body armor, Kevlar helmets, improvised explosive devices, narco-submarines and unmanned aerial vehicles.

 Grenades and rocket launchers are often smuggled through the Guatemalan borders, as leftovers from past conflicts in Central America, notably the Salvadoran Civil War and the Nicaraguan Revolution.
 Some explosive weapons are also smuggled from the U.S. to Mexico or stolen from the Mexican military.

 The U.S. Drug Enforcement Administration (DEA) reports that the Mexican drug cartels operating today along the border are far more sophisticated and dangerous than any other organized criminal group in U.S. law enforcement history.
 Project Gunrunner was a United States Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) operation aimed at curbing firearms trafficking into Mexico.
 The project intended to stop the flow of firearms from the United States into Mexico and deny cartels weapons considered 'tools of the trade.'

 In 2011, a gunwalking scandal, later known as "Operation Fast and Furious," occurred when the ATF was accused of permitting and facilitating "straw purchase" firearm sales to traffickers, and allowing the guns to "walk" and be transported to Mexico.
 Allegedly, the ATF allowed to complete the transactions to expose the supply chain and gather intelligence.
 It has been established that this operation violated long-established ATF policies and practices and that it is not a recognized investigative technique.
 Several of the guns sold under the Project Gunrunner were recovered from crime scenes in Arizona, and at crime scenes throughout Mexico, resulting in considerable controversy.
 One notable incident was the "Black Swan operation" where Joaquín Guzmán Loera was finally captured.
 The ATF confirmed that one of the weapons the Mexican Navy seized from Guzmán's gunmen was one of the many weapons that were "lost" during the Project Gunrunner.

 Researchers and Mexican officials have argued that most weapons trafficked into Mexico originate from the United States.
-The United States Department of Homeland Security (DHS) officials have stated that the statistic is misleading: out of approximately 30,000 weapons seized in drug cases in Mexico in 2004–2008, 7,200 appeared to be of U.S. origin, approximately 4,000 were found in ATF manufacturer and importer records, and 87 percent of those—3,480—originated in the United States.
+The U.S. Department of Homeland Security (DHS) officials have stated that the statistic is misleading: out of approximately 30,000 weapons seized in drug cases in Mexico in 2004–2008, 7,200 appeared to be of U.S. origin, approximately 4,000 were found in ATF manufacturer and importer records, and 87 percent of those—3,480—originated in the United States.
 The U.S. has continued to assist the Mexican government with technology, equipment, training and intelligence.
 However, critics argue that gun politics in the United States have exacerbated the conflict by enabling the flow of weapons south of the border.